*This post contains affiliate links

 I have been told by other DIYer’s that Elmer’s glue will work as a crackle medium on furniture instead of various more expensive crackle products.
+I experimented with several varieties of glue and found that many worked well, from generic white glue to Elmer’s brand.

 I had never tried this alternative as I had also heard that it works only half of the time, besides, if this were true, why are there so many crackle medium’s available in home-improvement stores and wouldn’t this little secret be out by now?
 I continued to purchase crackle medium thinking I did’t want to waste time with something that only worked sporadically.